About Texas Courts

 Current List of Registered Specialty Courts

-There are currently 201 registered Specialty Courts in Texas.
-The graphics below highlight the number of courts by type, as well as the number of courts by County. (updated 6/18/24).
+There are currently 202 registered Specialty Courts in Texas.
+The graphics below highlight the number of courts by type, the number of courts by county, and the counties with statutory mandates for specialty courts. (updated 12/11/24).